Related Subjects:

 About

-- Technically any tachycardia arising from above the level of the Bundle of His.
+- Technically, SVT refers to any tachycardia arising from above the Bundle of His.

 Aetiology of Reentrant SVT

-- Needs two pathways A and B around a central point or the AV node
+- Requires the presence of two distinct pathways (A and B) around a central point or the AV node:

 Definition Includes

-- Multifocal Atrial tachycardia: from various foci in the atrium
+- Multifocal Atrial Tachycardia: Rapid atrial rate originating from multiple ectopic foci in the atria.

-- Possible role for stress, caffeine, alcohol, smoking, drugs
+- Triggers may include stress, caffeine, alcohol, smoking, and recreational drugs.

 Investigations